UNICEFECAR/parenting-app-bebbo-CMS/docroot/modules/contrib/config_ignore/README.txt

 If you go to `admin/config/development/configuration/ignore` you will see a fairly simple interface.

-Add the name of the configuration that you want to ignore upon import.
+Add the name of the configuration that you want to ignore.
 (e.g. `system.site` to ignore site name, slogan and email site email address.)
 Click the "Save configuration" button and you are good to go.